Our Mission is to reduce food waste, food poverty and social isolation in New Zealand.

 Nick Loosley

-Founder, General Manager & Board Member
+Founder & Board Member

 Nick loves food and is passionate about bringing people together around food.
 He was first exposed to the enormous amount of food we waste while undertaking research for his Master’s Degree in Green Economics.
 He saw prime cuts of red meat, fresh avocado, even whole wheels of cheese all just simply thrown away.
 On this journey Nick visited 12 projects in the UK and Spain, learning the various ways these initiatives are affecting change in the food system.
 When he returned home, Nick knew he wanted to do something to help solve the problems of food waste and food poverty in New Zealand.
 Everybody Eats was born.